intrig-unicamp/mininet-wifi/examples/README.md

 A simple example of configuring network and CPU bandwidth limits.

+#### simplewifitopology.py:

+A simple example of how to work with WiFi on Mininet.

 #### sshd.py:

 This example shows how to run an `sshd` process in each host, allowing